 However, there does tend to be a blot or two in this otherwise perfect system.
 And the Safari browser is one such app that tends to face a few hiccups every now and then.

-When that happens, there might already be a few workarounds up your sleeves with the help of which you would be able to rectify the underlying issue.
+When that happens, there might already be a few workarounds up your sleeves, with the help of which you could rectify the underlying issue.

-But in some instances, these tweaks might not be enough and you would hence have to get in touch with the developers.
-In this regard, Apple does provide a platform to easily report bugs and issues to them.
+But in some instances, these tweaks might not be enough, and you would hence have to get in touch with the developers.
+In this regard, Apple does provide a platform to report bugs and issues to them easily.

-So without further ado, let’s get started with the steps to report bugs and feature requests to the Safari Developers.
+So without further ado, let’s start with the steps to report bugs and feature requests to the Safari Developers.

 Report Bug and Feature Requests

-All three Apple devices – iPhone, iPad, and Mac, come with a built-in Feedback Assistant app.
+All three Apple devices – iPhone, iPad, and Mac- have a built-in Feedback Assistant app.
 As is evident from its name, it allows you to send in feedback related to a particular app, service, or even the OS as a whole.

-However, if you don’t have an Apple device in hand, you could also use the Feedback Assistant website to carry out this task.
+However, if you don’t have an Apple device, you could also use the Feedback Assistant website to carry out this task.

 Feedback Assistant app

-Furthermore, as and when you report a bug or raise a request for the incorporation of a new feature, you would get a Feedback ID.
-This acts as a tracking number through which you could get hold of your report’s current progress.
+Furthermore, as and when you report a bug or raise a request for the incorporation of a new feature, you will get a Feedback ID.
+This acts as a tracking number through which you can get a hold of your report’s current progress.
 So on that note, let’s check out the usage instructions of this app.

 First and foremost, you need to have iOS 12.4 or later, iPadOS 13 or later, or macOS Catalina or later builds.
 If you checkmark this requirement, then the next route is slightly different for users on beta and stable platforms:

-If you are having an iPhone or iPad and are part of the Apple Beta Software Program (i.e running the beta version of iOS or iPadOS), then you could directly access the Feedback Assistant app from your home screen itself.
+If you have an iPhone or iPad and are part of the Apple Beta Software Program (i.e. running the beta version of iOS or iPadOS), then you can directly access the Feedback Assistant app from your home screen itself.

-On the other hand, if you’re running the stable build, then you would have to install a beta profile onto your device.
+On the other hand, if you’re running a stable build, you would have to install a beta profile onto your device.

-You could search via the Spotlight or enter the following URL in the Safari address bar: applefeedback://.
-Moreover, the macOS Beta users could also bring up the app via the Docks, under Utility.
+You could search via Spotlight or enter the following URL in the Safari address bar: applefeedback://.
+Moreover, the macOS Beta users could also bring up the app via the Docks under Utility.

-These will help in reporting bugs and feature requests to the Apple Developers via the Assistant App.
+These will help report bugs and feature requests to the Apple Developers via the Assistant App.